Robert the Bruce: Death and aftermath

 King Robert I is buried in Dunfermline Abbey.

 Robert died on 7 June 1329, at the Manor of Cardross, near Dumbarton.
 Apart from failing to fulfill a vow to undertake a crusade he died utterly fulfilled, in that the goal of his lifetime's struggle – untrammelled recognition of the Bruce right to the crown – had been realised, and confident that he was leaving the kingdom of Scotland safely in the hands of his most trusted lieutenant, Moray until his infant son reached adulthood.
 Six days after his death, to complete his triumph still further, papal bulls were issued granting the privilege of unction at the coronation of future Kings of Scots.

 It remains unclear just what caused the death of Robert, a month before his fifty-fifth birthday.
 Contemporary accusations that Robert had leprosy, the "unclean sickness" – the present-day, treatable Hansen's disease – derived from English and Hainault chroniclers.
 None of the Scottish accounts of his death hint at leprosy.
 Penman states that it is very difficult to accept the notion of Robert as a functioning king serving in war, performing face-to-face acts of lordship, holding parliament and court, travelling widely and fathering several children, all while displaying the infectious symptoms of a leper.
 Along with suggestions of eczema, tuberculosis, syphilis, motor neurone disease, cancer or stroke, a diet of rich court food has also been suggested as a possible contributory factor in Robert's death.
 His Milanese physician, Maino De Maineri, did criticise the king's eating of eels as dangerous to his health in advancing years.

 A team of researchers, headed by Professor Andrew Nelson from University of Western Ontario have determined that Robert the Bruce did not have leprosy.
-They examined the original casting of the skull belonging to Robert the Bruce's descendant Lord Andrew Douglas Alexander Thomas Bruce, and a foot bone that had not been re-interred.
+The team were given access to an original casting of Robert the Bruce's skull by descendant Lord Andrew Douglas Alexander Thomas Bruce, and images of a foot bone.
 They determined that the skull and foot bone showed no signs of leprosy, such as an eroded nasal spine and a pencilling of the foot bone.